rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 The ObjectRocket DBaaS Service Block solves the following significant challenges faced by enterprise companies today:

-- **Planning**: Rackspace continually analyzes the market to select the best database technologies for each use case, taking the guesswork out of picking a new database technology.
-Rackspace experts guide you to the right technology for your needs.
+- **Planning**: We continually analyze the market to select the best database technologies for each use case, taking the guesswork out of picking a new database technology.
+Our experts guide you to the right technology for your needs.
-- **Provisioning and configuration**: Rackspace bases the database configurations on industry best practices to keep your data secure and address your performance, availability, scalability, and financial requirements.
+- **Provisioning and configuration**: We base the database configurations on industry best practices to keep your data secure and address your performance, availability, scalability, and financial requirements.
-- **Monitoring and maintenance**: Rackspace handles all database monitoring and maintenance so that you can focus on your business.
+- **Monitoring and maintenance**: Our experts handles all database monitoring and maintenance so that you can focus on your business.
 This service includes 24x7x365 monitoring, upgrades, migrations, and planning for special events.
-- **Future-proofing and migration**: Rackspace tells you about new and upcoming technologies.
-When the time comes to add a new feature or technology to your data stack, Rackspace helps you to plan and migrate to that new technology.
+- **Future-proofing and migration**: Our team informs you about new and upcoming technologies.
+When the time comes to add a new feature or technology to your data stack, our experts help you to plan and migrate to that new technology.

 ### Key features and benefits